cmdocumentation/feature-adoption-analysis/README.md

 ### Feature Breadth: Count of distinct features used in first 14 days

 - Single-feature users rarely stay (they solve one problem and leave)
-- Three features signal genuine product exploration, not accidental discovery
+- Four features signal genuine product exploration, not accidental discovery
 - 14-day window chosen because behavioral patterns stabilize by this point - engagement becomes predictive of sustained platform usage

 ## Why Two Conditions Together (AND Logic)